Power BI vs Tableau: Feature Comparison for Data Engineers

 Your company runs Azure and uses Microsoft 365

 Power BI.
-Native Azure integration, SSO through Microsoft 365, and Power BI service runs on Azure.
-The cost savings are significant, and the integration depth reduces maintenance overhead for the data engineering team.
+Native Azure integration, SSO through Microsoft 365, runs on Azure.
+Cost savings significant, integration depth reduces DE maintenance overhead.

-Your data stack is Snowflake + dbt + Airflow
+Your stack is Snowflake + dbt + Airflow

-Either works, but Tableau's live connection to Snowflake is marginally smoother.
-If cost matters, Power BI's $10/user/month is hard to beat.
+Either works.
+Tableau's live connection to Snowflake is marginally smoother.
+If cost matters, Power BI's $10/user/mo is hard to beat.
 If the analytics team prefers visualization flexibility, Tableau justifies the premium.

 Both offer embedding.
-Power BI Embedded (pay-per-render) can be cheaper for applications with many viewers.
+Power BI Embedded (pay-per-render) can be cheaper for apps with many viewers.
 Tableau Embedded Analytics offers more customization.
 Evaluate both SDKs against your specific embedding requirements.

 Choose based on the warehouse you selected.
-Azure stack: Power BI.
-Everything else: evaluate both, but lean toward Power BI for cost and Tableau for visualization needs.
+Azure: Power BI.
+Everything else: evaluate both, lean toward Power BI for cost and Tableau for visualization needs.
 The BI tool is downstream of your pipeline; get the pipeline right first.

 Three principles that matter more than the Power BI vs Tableau debate.